mongodb/docs/source/reference/database-statistics.rst

    db.stats()

 The above commands are equivalent.
-Without any arguments, :mjs:func:`db.stats()` returns values in bytes.
+Without any arguments, :func:`db.stats()` returns values in bytes.
 To convert the returned values to kilobytes, use the following form:

 .. code-block:: javascript